 What environmental graduate schemes are available?

-You can find programmes at large environmental companies, including:
+You can find graduate programmes at large environmental companies, including:

 If you're ready to apply for the next intake, search for environmental graduate schemes.

-Land-based and environmental awarding body Lantra offers apprenticeships at Levels 2 (GCSE) and 3 (A-level), including arborist, forest operative and land-based engineering technician.
-To get involved, you'll need to search for a local learning provider, as well as a suitable employer.
+Land-based and environmental awarding body Lantra provides apprenticeships at Levels 2 (equivalent to GCSEs) and 3 (equivalent to A-levels) in fields like arboriculture, forest operations, and land-based engineering technician roles.
+To get started, you'll need to locate a local training provider and a suitable employer.

-Consultancy firm Mott MacDonald runs advanced and degree apprenticeships in a number of areas including civil engineering, transport planning, building services engineering, project management and quantity surveying.
+For more advanced options, consultancy firm Mott MacDonald offer degree apprenticeships in a variety of areas relevant to the environment, such as civil engineering, transport planning, and project management.

-For details on the full range of agriculture, environmental and animal care apprenticeships, see GOV.UK - Find an apprenticeship.
+To explore the full range of apprenticeships available in agriculture, environment, and animal care, visit GOV.UK - Find an apprenticeship.

 Find out more